 You’ll also need to send the following information:

-if you didn’t resign from your job, a document showing the reason why you left (for example, a letter terminating your contract)
+a document showing the reason why you left (for example, a letter terminating your contract)

 How to use the postal form

 If you want to use the postal form you’ll have to fill it in fully before you can print it off.
-You can’t save a partly completed form, so make sure you have all the information you’ll need before you start to fill it in.
+You cannot save a partly completed form, so make sure you have all the information you’ll need before you start to fill it in.